Today’s Personal Loan Rates: July 3, 2023—Rates Move Down

-Rates on personal loans dropped last week.
-This means if you’re in the market for a personal loan, whether to finance a project or major purchase, you can grab a solid interest rate, so long as you’re a qualified borrower.
+Last week, personal loan rates increased.
+Yet, it’s still possible for highly qualified borrowers to pick up a reasonable interest rate on a personal loan.
+If you’re interested in financing a major purchase or project, it’s a good time to shop for a loan.

-From June 26 to July 1, the average fixed rate on a three-year personal loan was 14.68% for borrowers with a credit score of 720 or higher who prequalified on Credible.com’s personal loan marketplace.
-The rate was 14.95% the previous week, according to Credible.com.
-The average rate on a five-year personal loan fell 0.73% last week to 17.64% from 18.37%.
+For borrowers with a credit score of 720 or higher who prequalified on Credible.com’s personal loan marketplace, the average interest rate on a three-year personal loan was 14.90% from July 3 to July 8.
+According to Credible.com, that’s a 0.22% increase from the previous week.
+The average rate on a five-year personal loan fell 0.39% last week to 17.25% from 17.64%.

 Remember, well-qualified borrowers may receive rates significantly lower than average.
-The rate you’ll actually receive depends on various factors, like your creditworthiness and the loan you choose.
+The rate you’ll actually receive depends on numerous factors, like your creditworthiness and the loan you choose.

 Related: Best Personal Loans

-Once you actively start looking for a loan, it’s a good idea to get prequalified.
-Prequalifying can provide you with a more precise view of the rate you’ll receive from a particular lender, since they’ll prescreen you by performing a soft credit check (which doesn’t impact your credit score).
+You can get started with the comparison process by prequalifying for a loan.
+Consider looking for lenders who offer prequalification online, which can make the process much more convenient.
+Prequalifying can provide you with a more precise idea of the rate you’ll receive from a particular lender, since they’ll prescreen you by performing a soft credit check (which doesn’t impact your credit score).

 Based on this information, the lender will give you a snapshot of the terms you could qualify for, including loan rates, terms and limits.
 You can prequalify at multiple lenders and compare the terms to find the best loan for your specific situation.

-You aren’t guaranteed approval if you prequalify.
-Lenders still require that you submit a formal application and additional documentation.
-After submitting your formal application, lenders typically run a hard credit check, which can ding your credit score by one to five points.
+However, prequalification doesn’t guarantee approval.
+Once you find an offer you like, you will still need to submit a formal application and provide additional documentation to the lender.
+When you apply, a lender will typically run a hard credit check, which will ding your credit score between one and five points.

 Related: 5 Personal Loan Requirements To Know Before Applying